romainbrette/holypipette/docs/manipulator.rst

 *Initial steps*

 1. Calibrate the stage to which it is attached.
-2. Take photos of the pipette along the Z axis of the microscope, every 1 um over distance ``stack_depth`` (positive and negative).
+2. Take photos of the pipette along the Z axis of the microscope, every 1 µm over distance ``stack_depth`` (positive and negative).

 *First estimate*